lsst-tstn/tstn-027/index.rst

    This can be performed by closing the valve at the compressor then disconnecting an air line.

 #.
 If all power is off or the Polycold compressor is turned off due to a leak or damage, an uncontrolled warm-up of the instrument will begin to occur.
-   If no leak has been found, or the gas has been vented, then get the turbo pump and get it ready to connect to the instrument.
+   If no leak has been found, or the gas has been vented, then get the turbo pump and connect it to the instrument.
-   The internal cold trap should prevent damage, but if the turbopump can be connected within 4 hours it will greatly reduce the risk of damage.
+   The internal cold trap should prevent damage, but if the turbo pump can be connected within 4 hours it will greatly reduce the risk of damage.

 #.
 Check the vacuum of the dewar by looking at the number of lights illuminated on the ion pump.
    If a warm-up is occuring, then turn off the ion pump using the toggle switch found on the silver box connected to the LATISS frame.